Annual Salmon Migration

 Float your Fanny Down the Ganny

 This annual event commemorates the resilience of the Port Hope residents who survived a most devastating flood to rebuild and restore the community to the beautiful place it is today.
 Each year Port Hope residents gather on the river banks to challenge the Ganaraska with a flotilla of homemade crafts.
-Experience Port Hope’s most authentic small-town Canadian event.
+Experience Port Hope Ontario's favourite small town event.
 Visit us the first weekend of April and join thousands of residents and tourists as they witness these makeshift crafts navigate the ice-cold water.
 Cold-weather attire is a must to brave the frigid late-winter temperatures at the river’s edge.
 An extraordinary way to enjoy Port Hope and an exciting day away from the office.